Benjamin-Walsh/free-home-exercise/README.md

 -__The Home Page__

-    -The home page explains what bodyweight exercise is, and the benefits of bodyweight exercise.
+    -The home page explains what bodyweight exercise is, and the benefits of bodyweight exercise, through short paragraphs.

-    -This page serves as a useful resource for users, synopsizing the concept into simple points.
+    -The page serves as a useful resource for users, synopsizing the concept of bodyweight exercise into simple points.
+    -The page features a hero image depicting someone exercising, which is meant to signal the theme of the website and inspires viewers.
+    -Icons displayed next to section headings help communicate the purpose of each section.
+    -The home page contains an embedded YouTube video which helps to explain what bodyweight exercise is and what the benefits are.

+-__The Header__

+    -The header is common to all three pages.
+It helps provide a consistent layout which reduces visual confusion.
+    -The header has a menu icon on the right which displays a navigation menu when clicked.
+    -When hovered over, the menu icon turns white to help communicate that it is a button.
+    -The currently active page is coloured differently in the nav menu to help orient the user on the site.

+-__The Footer__

+    -

 ### Future Features To Implement